Hurricane And Storm Prep For Your Dog & Pets

 I’m an optimist.
 Anyone who’s known me for more than a minute knows it, and my stock answer (especially regarding forecasts predicting bad weather) is usually “It won’t be that bad.”
 And most of the time, I’m right.
-But, having lived in South Florida before moving back to NJ (and weathering my fair share of hurricanes, including Andrew in 1992 and Sandy in 2012!), I’ve experienced first-hand what being prepared for a storm means!
+But, having lived in South Florida before moving back to NJ (and weathering my fair share of hurricanes, including Andrew in 1992, and Sandy in 2012!), I’ve experienced first-hand what being prepared for a storm means!
 And while I hope you never have to experience a severe storm, it’s always better to be safe than sorry.
-For this blog, I’m going to assume that you’ve taken care of preparing your home and family… But if not, Red Cross has a nice website outlining how to prepare for every emergency imaginable.
+For this blog, I’m going to assume that you’ve taken care of preparing your home and family.
+But if not, Red Cross has an awesome website outlining how to prepare for every emergency imaginable.

 Here’s my list of tried-and-true tips to keep the stress of my (and your!) canine family members at a minimum (feel free to adapt this list to other species of pets that you have in your home):

 - Have a Pet Survival Kit Packed and Ready